Moving Out: Your Financial Checklist

 If you’re moving in with housemates, consider setting some ground rules about the household finances from the very start.

 Will you all buy your own groceries and have separate shelves to put them on?
 Will you all share the same milk?
 Who buys the milk?
-These questions will inevitably pop up at some point, so it’s important to start with and maintain open communication.
+These questions are bound to pop up at some point, so it’s important to create open communication from the very start.

 Here are some tips for setting financial ground rules between you and your housemates: